motdotla/dotenv/README.md

 ### Syncing

 You need to keep `.env` files in sync between machines, environments, or team members?
-Use [dotenv cli](https://github.com/dotenv-org/cli).
+Use [dotenv-vault](https://github.com/dotenv-org/dotenv-vault).

 ## Examples